wyattdanger/blog/source/_posts/2012-02-01-making-an-icon-font.markdown

 categories: [svg, frontend]
 ---

-While working on some fun stuff [at work](http://mailchimp.com/b/), I found myself needing to make a sprite full of 50+ icons.
+While doing some fun stuff [at work](http://mailchimp.com/b/), I found myself needing to make a sprite for 50+ icons.
 Designer [Aaron Robbs](https://twitter.com/#!/aaronrobbs) and I have been wanting to make an icon font for a while now (think [Pictos](http://pictos.cc/)), and I realized that instead of sprites, and icon font might be a better tool for the job at hand.

 <!-- more -->